 on Shakespeare’s use of alliteration in Act Two?

 Despite being a polite and conscientious pupil back in my Secondary school days, I do remember questioning ‘What is the point of learning this?
 Mostly to myself but as I got older sometimes directly vocalising my apathy towards my unsuspecting teachers.’
 This poem shouts the message that we must make learning relevant; we must focus on context, relating to the wider world and the individual – make meaning that is meaningful with texts we share with our pupils.
 This doesn’t, of course, mean we should avoid Shakespeare – I am myself a huge fan.
 But before we dissect the parts of speech and technical vocabulary, which yes is necessary to discuss literature and identify patterns in a scholarly sense, let the writing speak to us, move us, make us ponder and connect with the world and each other and ourselves.

 The portrayal of teachers is balanced.
 ‘Something Starts’ connected me to two things immediately: Robin Williams in ‘Dead Poet’s Society’ and Frank Cottrell Boyce recounting a defining moment from his school days with an inspirational teacher.

 These poems stand alone, sit together and make excellent springboards to a variety of texts.
 Double Science would be an excellent hook for The Many Worlds of Albie Bright as it subtly introduces the realms of quantum physics and the feelings many tweens have about their own identity.
-The collection would also work alongside Karl Nova’s Rhythm and Poetry (another former CLiPPA winner) and would also bridge beautifully with Malorie Blackman’s verse novel Cloud Busting.
+This engaging poetry collection would also work alongside Karl Nova’s Rhythm and Poetry (another former CLiPPA winner) and would also bridge beautifully with Malorie Blackman’s verse novel Cloud Busting.